 The Faces of Miracles is an eBook written by Bill Dembski and Alex Thomas.
-It will be presented on this blog, BillDembski.com, over the next four months (November 2019 thru February 2020), with new installments typically appearing on Mondays.
+It will be presented on this blog, BillDembski.com, over the next five months (November 2019 thru March 2020), with new installments typically appearing every week or every other week.

 Table of Contents